screwdriver-cd/guide/docs/user-guide/metadata.md

 Structure of meta variable is `notification.slack.<jobName>.channels`, replacing `<jobname>` with the name of the Screwdriver job.

-The setting is a comma separated string that allows setting multiple channels.
+The setting is a comma-separated string that allows setting multiple channels.

 Example screwdriver.yaml notifying for job `component` different Slack channels :
 ```yaml